Crowdfunding to reward whistleblowers

 Bradley Birkenfeld, a former Credit Suisse and UBS private banker, handed over confidential information to the United States authorities, starting a process that allowed them to prosecute several banks and tear down some of Switzerland’s secrecy walls.

-Birkenfeld received a $108 million reward for helping recover US tax revenues, but was also sentenced to a 40-month prison term for failing to divulge everything to the authorities.
+Birkenfeld received a $104 million reward for helping recover US tax revenues, but was also sentenced to a 30-month prison term for failing to divulge everything to the authorities.
 Birkenfeld remains highly critical of the decision to send him to jail.

 Hervé Falciani took data from his former employer, HSBC Switzerland, and tried to sell it to various countries.
 The data ended up in the hands of then French Finance Minister Christine Lagarde in 2009 who passed on the details to other governments.